-The Funds' Class I shares are sold at NAV and are not subject to 12b-1 distribution fees, but have a higher minimum initial investment than Class A shares.
-Additionally, the Class I shares are offered at their public offering price and are subject to shareholder services fee of 0.15% on an annualized basis of the average daily net assets of Class I shares.
+The Funds' Class I shares are sold at NAV and are not subject to 12b-1 distribution fees.
+Additionally, the Class I shares are offered at their public offering price and are subject to a shareholder services fee of 0.15% on an annualized basis of the average daily net assets of Class I shares.
 The shareholder services fees are accrued and paid monthly.
-Over time, fees paid under this service plan will increase the cost of a Class I shares require a minimum initial investment of \$250 and the minimum subsequent investment is \$250.
-Class I shares are offered to investment and institutional clients of the Fund's Adviser and its affiliates, to certain persons affiliated with the Adviser, to certain of the Funds' service providers, and to clients of financial institutions or intermediaries (i) that charge such clients an ongoing fee for advisory, investment, consulting or similar fee-based charges for financial services or (ii) that have entered into an agreement with the Funds' distributor to offer Class I shares through a no-load network or platform.
+Over time, fees paid under this service plan will increase the cost of a Class I shareholder's investment and may cost more than other types of sales charges.
+Class I shares are offered to investment and institutional clients of the Fund's Adviser and its affiliates, to certain persons affiliated with the Adviser, to certain of the Funds' service providers, and to clients of financial institutions or intermediaries (i) that charge such clients an ongoing fee for advisory, investment, consulting or similar fee-based charges for financial services or (ii) that have entered into an agreement with the Funds' distributor to offer Class I shares through a noload network or platform.